domscontent/domscontent.github.io/_pages/about.md

 title: "About"
 ---

-## My name is Dom and this is my digital diary, or my personal development log.
+## My name is Dom and this is my digital diary, or my personal development log.<br/>

 I am a b2b marketing executive by day, and a busy rookie dad by night.